|

 As we wined (or whiskied, in this case) and dined, the train slid out of Euston station and sped northbound.

-If I’m being honest about the food – if you’re on a budget I recommend bringing your own such as snacks and sandwiches rather than eating in the Club Car.
+If I’m being honest about the food and if you’re on a budget, I recommend bringing your own, such as snacks and sandwiches, rather than eating in the Club Car.

 The sleep

-The problem for me was the subtle movement and the noise of the train.
+The problem for me was the movement and noise of the train.
 I normally need quiet and stillness.

 One thing which made it 100% worth the sleepless night was the dawn light breaking as we sped through the Scottish Highlands.
-It was utterly magical and encapsulated the romanticism of train travel for me.
+It was utterly magical and brought home the romanticism of train travel for me.

-Arriving in London on the return was less fun though.
-It was painfully early and there were no pretty views to enjoy.
+Arriving in London on the return journey was less fun, though.
+It was painfully early, and there were no pretty views to enjoy.
+It was also the middle of rush hour, which I wouldn’t wish on anyone, let alone if you’re sleep-deprived.

 The breakfast